azukiapp/azk/docs/content/en/reference/azkfilejs/expandable_properties.md

 ##### `#{env}`

-Exposes an object with environment variables.
-Use with dot notation:
+Object with all the available environment variables in the local machine.
+Use with dot notation (`env.VAR`).

 __Security Alert:__ Note that `Azkfile.js` is part of the code.
 Sensitive data such as passwords and private tokens should not be placed on `Azkfile.js`.
-Use a `.env` file ignored by `git` with `.gitignore`.
+Instead, use a `.env` file ignored by your version control system.

 _Example_: